aws-samples/arduino-aws-greengrass-iot/README.md

-This library uses AWS C-SDK to implement an Arduino class *AWSGreenGrassIoT* to make it easy to securely connect sensors/actuator to AWS IoT Core, directly or by means of an AWS Greengrass device (i.e. Raspberry PI) using X509 certificates.
+This library uses AWS C-SDK to implement an Arduino class *AWSGreenGrassIoT* to make it easy to securely connect sensors/actuator to AWS IoT Core, directly or by means of an AWS Greengrass device (i.e. Raspberry PI) using X509 certificates and discovery.

 The class AWSGreenGrassIoT exposes the following methods: